 Radical treatments for prostate cancer include:

-- radiation therapy (brachytherapy): It is a local treatment and treats only a specific part of your body.
+• radiation therapy (brachytherapy) – a local treatment that treats only a specific part of your body

-- high-intensity focused ultrasound (HiFU) : It is a cancer treatment that aims to kill cancer cells with high frequency sound waves.
+• high-intensity focused ultrasound (HiFU) – a cancer treatment that aims to kill cancer cells with high frequency sound waves

-- Androgen Deprivation Therapy (ADT): This treatment aims to reduce male hormones levels (androgen) in the body or prevent them from promoting the growth of prostate cancer cells.
+• androgen deprivation therapy (ADT) – a treatment that aims to reduce male hormones levels (androgen) in the body or prevent them from promoting the growth of prostate cancer cells

 Active surveillance is also offered as an option to men with low-risk, and sometimes intermediate-risk, localised prostate cancer.